Cookie Preferences

 Typical Royal Huisman

-Royal Huisman utilizes innovative glass techniques in their projects, notably in Project 386 Twizzle and 400 Sea Eagle, featuring sliding glass walls by sister company Rondal that transition seamlessly from the deckhouse salon to the exterior guest cockpit without any sill.
-The doors for Project 400 and 403, unlike traditional sliders, do not require center openings and can retract completely or seal tightly depending on the weather.
+Royal Huisman utilizes innovative glass techniques in their projects, notably in Project 386 (Twizzle) and Project 400 (Sea Eagle), featuring sliding glass walls by sister company Rondal that transition seamlessly from the deckhouse salon to the exterior guest cockpit without any sills.
+The doors for Sea Eagle and Phi, unlike traditional sliders, do not require center openings and can retract completely or seal tightly depending on the weather.
 This design enhances comfort and flexibility, maintaining the high-quality finish synonymous with Royal Huisman.

 Image User experience

-Royal Huisman has long built remarkably quiet yachts using conventional technology, with innovative sound-proofing like "floating" floors now standard in the industry.
+Royal Huisman has long built remarkably quiet yachts using conventional technology, with innovative soundproofing like "floating" floors now standard in the industry.
 Their in-house R&D team focuses on minimizing noise and vibration at the source, rather than simply adding insulation.
 This approach results in exceptionally low noise levels similar to a quiet library (30dB) when generators and other services are active, ensuring silent cruising and enhanced onboard comfort.
 Under power, the experience is very similar.
+Guy Booth, owner’s representative of Phi says,

 At 22 knots you can barely hear the engines anywhere inside.
 You wouldn’t know you were moving unless you looked out of the window.